 If line 10 is more than line 11, write the difference in line 12.
-Otherwise, see Overpayment below.
+Otherwise, see Overpayment on page 7.

 You do not have to pay if line 12 is under \$1.
 Generally, you should have a balance due only if your total taxes after adjustment for advance EIC for the quarter (line 10) are less than \$2,500.
-(However, see section 11 of Pub.
-15 (Circular E) for information about payments made under the accuracy of deposits rule.)
+However, see section 11 of Pub.
+15 (Circular E) for information about payments made under the accuracy of deposits rule.

-You may pay the amount shown on line 12 using EFTPS, or a check, money order, or credit card.
-Do not use a credit card to pay taxes that were required to be deposited.
-For more information on paying your taxes with a credit card, visit the IRS website at www.irs.gov and type "e-pay" in the Search box.
+You may pay the amount shown on line 12 using EFTPS, a credit card, a check or money order, or electronic funds withdrawal (EFW).
+Do not use a credit card or EFW to pay taxes that were required to be deposited.
+For more information on paying your taxes with a credit card or EFW, visit the IRS website at www.irs.gov and click on the electronic IRS link.

-If you pay by EFTPS or credit card, file your return using the "Without a payment" address on page 4 under Where should you file? and do not file Form 941-V, Payment Voucher.
+If you pay by EFTPS or credit card, file your return using the Without a payment address on page 4 under Where Should You File? and do not file Form 941-V, Payment Voucher.